mdhiggins/sickbeard_mp4_automator/README.md

-Sickbeard/CouchPotato MP4 automation script.
+SickBeard/CouchPotato MP4 automation script.
 ==============

-**Automatically converts mkv files downloaded by sickbeard to mp4 files, and tags them with the appropriate metadata from theTVDB.
+**Automatically converts mkv files downloaded by SickBeard to mp4 files, and tags them with the appropriate metadata from theTVDB.
 Works as an extra_script, integrated with SAB, as well as a manual post-processing script.**

 **Works with CouchPotato as well, tagging with the appropriate metadata from IMDb.
 Requires SAB**